davidrihtarsic/Experiental_Learning_of_Robotics/contribution.md

 ## Contribute the content

-Even bather is that you `clone` the repo, fix bugs and ask for `pull request`.
+Even better is that you `clone` the repo, fix bugs and ask for `pull request`.

 Thank you!